 As the end of a year approaches, it’s an ideal time to make strategic decisions about what should be included in next year’s advertising, and how it should lay out over those coming months.
-Our monthly marketing guide shows how Ad House Advertising works with small and medium sized businesses to create a tangible advertising plan that brings them additional net revenue.
+Our monthly marketing plan guide shows how Ad House Advertising works with small and medium-sized businesses to create a tangible advertising plan that brings them additional net revenue.

 Because Search is so vital, businesses need a hefty presence.
 While a one-person company may find a 10% search impression share keeps their calendar full and generates a nice annual revenue, most companies should work to be in the 50-75% search impression share.
 And as the name implies, PPC ads have no cost until they are clicked, bringing the prospect to your website.

 The second type of advertising to incorporate is online Display advertising, sometimes referred to as banner ads.
 These can be highly effective in reaching people who are likely customers (but not yet actively searching for a product or service).
 However, to be effective, they should be inserted into websites programmatically, targeting the user and not just their interest or a particular website.
 Our programmatic Display ads typically cost $3 to $5 CPM (cost per thousand), making a targeted ad impression cost about $0.004 cents or less than half a penny.
 With that, we could, for example, target a graphic display ad for a jewelry store to a 50+ male, household income of $100,000/year, with a history of fine jewelry purchases.
 He may not yet be searching for a piece of jewelry for his wife, but he’s a great prospect—and we can encourage him to shop for jewelry for under a penny.